 Many businesses use vehicles for shipping, local deliveries, transporting staff, or simple advertisement.
 When you’re involved in a car accident, typically the driver is responsible.
 However, when that driver is performing a duty for a company, the company may share some responsibility for the actions of its employees.
-Miami commercial truck accident lawyer Prosper Shaked discusses your options after this kind of accident.
+Miami truck accident lawyer Prosper Shaked discusses your options after this kind of accident.

 Who Can I Sue for a Commercial Vehicle Accident?